MrYsLab/python_banyan/docs/example1.md

 python3 simple_echo_client.py
 ```

-A standard Banyan header is printed to the console for the client, and the client begins
-sending its messages.
+A standard Banyan header is printed to the client's console, and the client begins sending its messages.

-When the client completes sending all of its messages, the console for the client will indicate
+When the client completes sending all of its messages,
-the number of messages sent and received.
+the client's console will indicate the number of messages sent and received.

 <img align="center" src="../images/simple_echo_client.png">